bergwald/sopra-fs26-group-13-client/README.md

 - @juliand924 (Julian)
 - @plaiimade (Robin)

-This project was created for the University of Zurich Software Engineering Praktikum FS26.
+This project was created for the UZH *Software Engineering Praktikum* course.
 We thank Yunyi Zhang and the SoPra team at UZH for their supervision, support, and guidance.

 ## License